What did the painting on Easter eggs mean? My favorite recipes. Natural dyes for eggs

 6. Patterns in the form of birds look very symbolic.
 Interesting idea.

-7. At first glance, there are a lot of elements, but in fact they are all simple in execution.
+7. At first glance, there are a lot of elements, but in fact they are all simple to implement.

-8. The same pattern painted with paints would not look very attractive, but scratched out immediately attracts attention.
+8. The same pattern drawn with paints would not look very attractive, but scratched out it immediately attracts attention.

 9. If you are an artist at heart, you can easily turn Easter eggs into a work of art.